Baojun RS-7

-The Baojun RS-7 is a midsize crossover produced by Baojun, a marque of SAIC-GM-Wuling.
+The Baojun RS-7 is a mid-size crossover SUV produced by Baojun, a marque of SAIC-GM-Wuling.
 It was unveiled at 2020 Chongqing Auto Show.

 Overview

 Among Baojun models the RS-7 is considered a flagship, seeing as it is the largest and most expensive vehicle the brand sold.
 Like all Baojun models, its sale is limited to the Chinese market.

 The 6-seater models features a 2+2+2 layout while the 7-seater variants offer a 2+2+3 layout featuring two executive seats in the second row.
 The Baojun RS-7 has a high ground clearance of 198 mm (7.8 in) when measured empty and 172 mm (6.8 in) when fully seated and an approach angle of 18 degrees with a departure angle of 21 degrees proving it's all-terrain capability.
 Power of the Baojun RS-7 comes from a 1.5-liter turbocharged inline-four petrol engine producing 175 hp, connected to an automatic transmission and front-wheel drive.